GM/DeVos Graduate School EXECUTIVE MASTER OF BUSINESS ADMINISTRATION

-MBA 644 - EXTERNAL ENVIRONMENT: Global Markets, Policy and Regulation (3 credits)
+MBA 644 - EXTERNAL ENVIRONMENT: Global Markets, Policy & Regulation (3 credits)

 Building on the overarching principle that management decisions and actions are impacted by conditions in which a manager is operating, this course focuses on the macro setting external to the firm.
 In addition to the traditional economic focus of macroeconomics, regulation, international trade and finance, and public policy issues, the module incorporates a study of the definition, scope, and dimensions of national culture.
 Throughout the module, emphasis is on integrating an understanding of how the external environment sets the context for leadership, strategy, and managerial effectiveness.